axibase/axibase-collector-docs/jobs/examples/nginx/README.md

 * Log in to the ATSD web interface.
 * Open the **Data** menu and select **CSV Parsers** page.
 Click **Import**.
 * Import [CSV parser](./configs/nginx-atsd-csv-parser.xml) for the nginx status page.
-* The parser splits status page content into cells and assembles series commands from extracted cell values.<br>In addition, the parser creates a derived metric `unhandled_percent` equal to `100*(1-handled/accepted)`.
+* The parser splits status page content into cells and assembles series commands from extracted cell values.<br/>In addition, the parser creates a derived metric `unhandled_percent` equal to `100*(1-handled/accepted)`.

 ## Configure Jobs in Axibase Collector